Hey…I’m Jack, co-founder of SkilledSurvival and TheResilientLife.

 Wildfires are getting more prevalent every year; they’re getting more dangerous.

-If you happen to live anywhere with the potential for a wildfire, you’ve got to have a bug-out bag.
+If you live anywhere with the potential for a wildfire, you must have a bug-out bag.

 You got to be able to grab a bag of your stuff: